sjbennett123/polarlarp/content/background/bloody_fist.md

 ##### The Gnawing Ones

-During the occupation of the town of Stonewood the Bloody Fist introduced  an invasive wood borne pest that fed on the roots of the mighty Stonewood trees.
+During the occupation of the town of Stonewood the Bloody Fist introduced  an invasive wood borne pest that feds on the roots of the mighty Stonewood trees.
 Sated they would move to a breeding stage digging large caverns for their young to live as they grow.

 ### Troops